apify-projects/apify-orchestrator/README.md

 1. Please, take a look at existing issues and submit your pull requests to: https://github.com/apify-projects/apify-orchestrator.
 2. Before starting to work on some topic, make sure to create/assign the corresponding issue to yourself.
-3. Remember to bump the patch/minor/major version number:
+3. Remember to bump the patch/minor/major version number, using `npm version major/minor/path`.
-- at the top of this README;
-- in the `index.ts` file;
-- in the `package.json` file.
 4. This project is still to be considered in *alpha* state, and it follows the [semantic versioning](https://semver.org/) rules.
 This means that:
     - the major version number is `0`;
     - breaking changes are allowed on different minor versions.